How to Write a Formal Complaint Letter About a Coworker

 |Discrimination complaint letter (based on race, sex, ethnicity, disability)||Contact and report the discrimination case directly to the EEOC.|

 DoNotPay Offers Everything You Need

 Writing an employee complaint letter about a coworker can be overwhelming and even intimidating.
 However, when approached in the right way using DoNotPay, the process becomes very straightforward.
 DoNotPay’s new Anonymous HR Complaints product lets you file a complaint without revealing your identity.
-Our app is easy to use and lets you report an issue with a co-worker or file a complaint without making it awkward for everybody.
+Our service is easy to use and lets you report an issue with a co-worker or file a complaint without making it awkward for everybody.
 All you have to do is:

 1. Log in to DoNotPay and choose the Anonymous HR Complaints product.

 2. Enter the employer's name and the HR department’s mailing address.

 3. Explain the issues you are having and what action you need to be taken.